 - Changing direction – you want to touch your foot beside one of the cones and then push off and head back to the previous cone.
 Your whole body does not have to cross the marker you are running towards, just one foot.

-The interview will assess your integrity, problem-solving abilities, respect for diversity, community service orientation, self-initiative and acceptance of responsibility.
-It includes questions on your understanding of policing and why you have chosen policing as a career.
+The interview will assess your integrity, problem-solving abilities, respect for diversity, community service orientation, self-initiative, and acceptance of responsibility.

-- Complete a written psychological assessment immediately following your intake interview.
+A written psychological assessment is completed following a successful interview.
 The assessment is not a test you can study or prepare for.

-After successfully completing the VPD’s selection process, you will be sworn in as a police officer with the VPD in a unique ceremony in front of your family and friends.
+After successfully completing the VPD’s selection process, you will be sworn in as a police officer with the VPD in an official ceremony in front of your family and friends.
+Training and orientation will take place prior to attending the police academy.

 VPD recruits train at the Justice Institute of B.C.
 Police Academy located in New Westminster.
-Recruits attend the academy during the week, and in select cases on weekends, however, they are able to live in their own homes during training.
-Recruits are full employees of the VPD during training, receiving salary and benefits.
+Recruits attend the academy during the week, and in some cases on weekends.
+There are no living accommodations at the JIBC.
+Recruits are full employees of the VPD during training, receiving salary and benefits, but are required to pay their training tuition fees.

 - Block 1: basic recruit training at the JIBC covering a wide variety of disciplines (11 weeks)